GET MOVING AMERICA

 Pull ups

-To preform a Pull Up Correctly pull a bench close to the bar.
+(To preform a pull up pull a bench close to the bar.
 Step up and grip the bar with your palms facing away from you.
-Grip the bar tightly and pull up while squeezing your upper back together and keeping your core tight.
+Grip the bar tightly and pull up while squeezing your upper back together and keeping your core tight.)

 Dips